leighklotz/blatano/README.md

 other than as a distinguishing characteristic!
 Still, it contributes to Blatano's knowledge and thus the name and the drawing.

+In Rich Gold's "Little Computer People," we are outside the computation, looking at the homunculus in the computer.
+With Blatano, the homunculus is looking at us.

 Blatano could to distinguish entities better with more senses, and with a bit of work on learning across them.
 Easy additions are WiFi for a sense of place, light brightness to know when it's dark, Lidar